Chromate-free metal vapour sources for different applications in industry and research:

 » Activation » Bake-out » Evaporation

-The activation process occurs usually due to heating with operating pump and can be monitored easily by measuring the total pressure.
-During activation, the indium seal is melted.
-The temperature at the seal should be 470K / 190 °C for a quarter of an hour.
-This temperature is usually reached with 1.5 and 4.0 A – depending from size, type and installation situation.
+Activation results from melting the indium seal while the vacuum pump is running and can be monitored by measuring the total pressure.
+The temperature at the seal should be 500K for 5 minutes or 450K for 30 minutes.
+This temperature is usually reached with 1.5 and 4.0 A – depending on size, type and installation situation.
 Argon is released and generates one or more short pressure peaks.

 The Bake-out must stay within the specified temperature limits and can include activation at the same time.
 Please note: Some elements have a lower bake-out temperature than is required during activation.